dcos/dcos-cli/design/style.md

 kafka2 10.0.2.3     99	RUNNING  2.0  123-456-789
 ```

+### stdout/stderr

+CLI main output, such as an ID, JSON or table outputs, should be written to stdout.

+Errors, deprecation notices, informational and debug messages should be written to stderr.

+When in doubt, one should wonder: "Would it make sense to pipe this output to another command?".
+If so, it probably belongs to stdout, otherwise stderr.

 ## Help

 Only output help for a single level to reduce cognitive load.
 For example: